DoD-Platform-One/bigbang/docs/FAQ.md

 ## Costs and licensing Fees

-> Will a user, government program, or support contract incur any costs, other than their own labor, for installing and using Big Bang?
+> Will a user, Government program, or support contract incur any costs, other than their own labor, for installing and using Big Bang?

-Big Bang itself is open-source, and you do not need to pay Platform One to use it in your environment.
+Big Bang itself is open-source.
+You do not need to pay Platform One to use it in your environment.

 Our baseline includes multiple software components, with a variety